|

 This is a smaller building, situated in a lively street which is

 filled with street traders and hawkers.
-This tower marks the entrance
+This tower marks the

-streets around this district heading up to the Mosque are like a small
+city" and the streets around this district heading up to the Mosque

-village crammed with people selling all kinds of weird and wonderful
+are like a small village crammed with people selling all kinds of

 Use your browsers "Go Back" button to return to the